nabilkhan31/nabilkhan31/README.md

 ### Nabil Khan, Computer Science Undergraduate, Software Engineer

 ### About me
-* #### I'm currently working on a full stack project that enables users to share, lend, or rent resources (such as tools, books or equipment) within their local community
+* #### I'm currently working on a full stack project using the MERN stack that enables users to share, lend, or rent resources (such as tools, books or equipment) within their local community
-* #### I'm currently learning the MERN stack
 * #### Email: nabilk3105@gmail.com
 * #### LinkedIn: https://www.linkedin.com/in/nabil-khan-64761623a/